 It is not a wish-list for a client that doesn’t exist.

 An ideal client profile describes the person you are speaking to when you develop your brand messaging, craft offers, create marketing campaigns, and host sales conversations.
 It shapes the stories you tell to attract attention, create resonance, build relationships, and inspire action.
-It increases the effectiveness of your sales and marketing efforts, which in turn, reduces marketing costs, shortens the sales cycle, and increases conversions.
+It increases the effectiveness of your sales and marketing efforts, which in turn, improves email open rates, reduces marketing costs, shortens the sales cycle, and increases conversions.

 Learning About Your Ideal Clients